Open command prompt as an administrator and run the following command.

 ibmcloud logout

-You have just deployed two microservices to IBM Cloud.
-You have learned to use Helm to install your microservices on a Kubernetes cluster using the Open Liberty helm chart.
+You just deployed two microservices to IBM Cloud.
+You also learned how to use the kubectl

-Deploying microservices to IBM Cloud Kubernetes Service (IKS) by Open Liberty is licensed under CC BY-ND 4.0
+Deploying microservices to IBM Cloud Kubernetes Service by Open Liberty is licensed under CC BY-ND 4.0

 Thank you for your feedback!